 On June 27, 2024, Coinbase filed lawsuits against both the SEC and the FDIC in order to shed light on their approaches to regulation in the industry and gain access to internal records to uncover alleged efforts by the financial regulators to pressure financial institutions to deny crypto firms access to the federal banking system.
 On July 1, 2024, the SEC filed suit against Silvergate, the parent company of a bank which allegedly helped to facilitate fraud at FTX before its collapse, former CEO Alan Lane and former Chief Risk Officer Kathleen Fraher, claiming that they misled investors regarding the strength of Silvergate's Bank Secrecy Act/Anti-Money Laundering compliance program and the monitoring of crypto customers, including FTX, by Silvergate's wholly owned subsidiary, Silvergate Bank.
-The SEC also charged Silvergate and its former Chief Financial Officer, Antonio Martino, with misleading investors about Silvergate's losses from expected securities sales following the collapse of FTX.
-All parties charged, with the exception of Antonio Martino, have agreed to settle with the SEC.
+The SEC also charged Silvergate and its former Chief Financial Officer, Antonio Martino, with misleading investors readed subsidiary investors also charged of Antonio Martino, have agreed to settle with the SEC.
 On July 2, 2024, in relation to the civil complaint filed by the SEC against Binance and other related entities, a U.S. federal court dismissed several claims, including that Binance's fiat-backed stablecoin, BUSD, qualifies as an investment contract, although certain other claims by the SEC were allowed to proceed.
-On February 21, 2025, Coinbase announced an agreement in principle with the SEC Staff, subject to the approval of the SEC's Commissioners, to jointly stipulate to the dismissal of the Coinbase Litigation with prejudice.